tom-halpin/pe-dojo-book/content/005-assessment.md

 ### Question 6

-**Design Thinking is seen as a means of addressing which identified gap in Universal Imports Group recommended Product Engineering LifecyCle?**
+**Design Thinking is seen as a means of addressing which identified gap in Universal Imports Group recommended Product Engineering Lifecycle?**

 - [ ]Product Delivery
 - [ ]Product Support